illinois-cs241/illinois-cs241.github.io/_docs/networking_mp.md

 - Part 1: The Client

-Part 1 requires **full** client functionality, and is due Monday, November 27th at 23:59.
+Part 1 requires **full** client functionality, and is due Monday, April 20th at 23:59.

 - Part 2: The Server Part 1